What Does a Civil Engineering Technician Do?

 A civil engineering tech job is also a way to get into the engineering profession without a four-year degree.
 Sound interesting?
 Keep reading to learn more about this specialized profession.

 - Evaluate site conditions

-- Visit project sites and observe construction progress
+- Visit project sites and evaluate contractors' work

 - Ensure projects meet design specifications and codes

 How to Become a Civil Engineering Technician: FAQs

 What are typical civil engineering technician education and training requirements?